It’s too early to think about winter!!!

 Dry Out Water-Logged Spa Covers Before the Winter

 Make sure the cover is not water-logged, because if it is try to dry it out by removing the inserts before harsh weather sets in.
 While drying the inserts out, identify the tear or tears in the plastic lining around the foam core inserts that may be allowing water inside the inner core and try to patch or seal them up.
-If all else fails, getting a brand new hot tub replacement cover is an option.

 So what is a cover cap?
 In the old days, one of those ugly blue tarps could be put over the hot tub cover to provide an additional layer of protection from melting ice and snow.
 Inevitably the hot tub cover has a few small gaps around the sides, especially in the crease area into which melting ice and snow can drip.